vrifmus/nRF52_Bootloader_custom_LED/README.md

 * Fork this repository.
 * Make the necessary changes.
 * Commit and push.
+* Enable GitHub Actions on the corresponding tab.
+* Create an empty release with the tag 0.9.2.
 * Wait for GitHub Actions to finish building your bootloader.

 ## Local Build